-An amazing shift has happened in the last 10 years, as an artist.
+An amazing shift has happened in the last few decades.

-You now have a better chance of being successful by being remarkably unusual, than by being normal and mainstream.
+You used to get successful by being normal and mainstream.
+But now you have a better chance of getting successful by being remarkably unusual.

-But what good is the next “Yesterday” if nobody hears it because your music is too normal?
+Songwriters try to write a timeless standard that will resonate with everyone.
+But what good is that if nobody hears it because your music is too normal?

-You already know we're moving to a niche-driven culture, probably permanently.
+Our culture is now split into niches.
 In 1948, Milton Berle’s TV show had 80% of all viewers, because it was one of only three choices!
-When the Beatles played on Ed Sullivan, they had 60% of all viewers.
-The biggest American Idol episode gets 30% now.
-There won't be another Michael Jackson Thriller or Fleetwood Mac Rumours.
+When the Beatles played on Ed Sullivan in 1964, they had 60% of all TV viewers.
+But now the biggest hit shows only get 1% of all viewers, because there are so many choices.

-In the old music business (before 1997) it felt like hit-single-or-nothing.
-The only way you could be successful was to hit a tiny 1-inch target on the other side of a field.
-If you missed by an inch, you get nothing.
+In the old blockbuster music business, you had a hit single or nothing.
+The only way you could be successful was to hit the exact center of a tiny distant target.
+If you missed the middle, you got nothing.

-Now it’s like the target is huge, and you can aim for the edges, and hit something pretty easily - BUT - there’s a catch: someone cut out the middle.
+Now it’s like the target is closer and bigger, but there’s a catch: Someone cut out the middle.

 You can aim for the edge and hit something pretty easily.
 But if you’re still aiming for the middle, there’s nothing there.

 So be remarkably unusual, and aim for those people who have headed to the edges.